Mousa Dembélé (Belgian footballer)

-Moussa Sidi Yaya Dembélé (born 16 July 1987), known as Mousa Dembélé, is a Belgian former professional footballer who played as a central midfielder.
+Moussa Sidi Yaya Dembélé (born 16 July 1987), known as Mousa Dembélé, is a Belgian former professional footballer who played as a midfielder.

 Dembélé started his career at Belgian Pro League team Germinal Beerschot before spells at Eredivisie sides Willem II and AZ in the Netherlands.
 He won the league title and the Johan Cruyff Shield with the latter in 2009.
 Dembélé transferred to Premier League side Fulham in 2010 before joining Tottenham Hotspur for a fee of £15 million in August 2012.
 He was ranked 91st in The Guardians list of the 100 best current footballers in 2012.

+Dembélé's skills in midfield have led to him being described by former teammates and other professional footballers as having some of the best ball control and dribbling skills of his era.

 Dembélé accumulated 82 caps for the Belgium national team from 2006 to 2018.

 Early life

 Dembélé was born in Wilrijk, Antwerp, Belgium.
 His father Yaya is Malian, while his mother, Tilly Huygens, is Belgian of Flemish ethnicity.
 Dembélé is a Muslim.

 Dembélé uses the spelling "Mousa" for his first name (e.g. on his Twitter account), and so do his club, national team and most news articles about him.
 However, in a 2016 interview, he said that the proper spelling ought to be "Moussa".
 In a 2018 interview he further clarified that his first name was accidentally misspelled "Mousa" when he had to renew his passport one time and then just decided to keep on using it that way.